Quick Answer

 3. Add an insulating layer — another wrap of paper or bubble wrap over the first foil layer.

-4. Apply a second foil layer with the same folding technique.
-Fold seams over at least one inch to ensure metal-to-metal continuity.
+4. Apply a second foil layer with the same tight folding technique.
 Use aluminum tape at every fold point.

 5. Add a third foil layer with another insulating barrier beneath it.
 Three complete heavy-duty foil layers is the minimum I trust for broadband attenuation.

 6. Handle corners carefully.
 Gather and fold — never bunch loosely.
-Loose bunching creates gaps that leak RF energy.
+Loose bunching creates gaps that leak RF energy right through.

-7. Label the outside with a marker so you know what device is inside without unwrapping everything.
+7. Label the outside with a marker so you know what’s inside without unwrapping everything.

 Pros: Costs under $20, highly portable, no special tools needed.